wjdenny/wjdenny.github.io/content/@2022forte_second.md

 > Perhaps the most immediate benefit of capturing content outside our heads is that we escape what I call the "reactivity loop"--the hamster wheel of urgency, outrage, and sensationalism that characterizes so much of the  Internet.

-- [ ] #task How to stop spending more and being happy with what I have?

 > What Would This Look Like If It Was Easy?

 > MIT economist César Hidalgo in his book *Why Information Grows* describes how physical products, which he calls "crystals of imagination," allow us to turn what we know into concrete objects that other people can access: "Crystallizing our thoughts into tangible and digital objects is what allows us to share our thoughts with others."
 And elsewhere: "Our ability to crystallize imagination... gives us access to the practical uses of the knowledge and knowhow residing in the nervous systems of other people."